c-pher/DTEK_PowerOutage_Schedule/README.md

 ## Features

 - 📊 Monitors power outage schedules for specific groups (1.1 to 6.2)
-- 🔄 Automatically checks for updates every 15 minutes
+- 🔄 Automatically checks for updates every 5 minutes (via GitHub Actions)
-- 📢 Posts notifications to Telegram channel only when changes are detected
+- 📢 Posts notifications with status images to Telegram channel only when changes are detected
-- 💾 Stores previous state locally to detect changes
+- 💾 Stores previous state to detect changes
-- 📅 Shows schedules for both today and tomorrow
+- 📅 Shows schedules for both today and tomorrow with total outage duration
 - 🇺🇦 Ukrainian language interface
+- 🚀 Easy deployment using GitHub Actions

 ## Prerequisites